vincehacks/Java-Spring/aliens-without-springboot/README.md

 1. Create an `ExceptionMapper`, takes a Type of exception
 2. Implement the `toResponse` method to return a `Response`
 3. Send Response back, `ErrorMessage`, response codes, etc

+#### IDEMPOTENCE

+**Idempotence**: is the property of certain operations in mathematics and computer science whereby they can be applied multiple times without changing the result beyond the initial application.
+YES: GET, PUT, DELETE (Don't need to make a hard query every time)
+NO: POST (Has to make a hard query (update every time))